King’s PhD Programme in Mental Health Research for Health Professionals

 Our programme will train the next generation of clinical academics in mental health research in a richly interdisciplinary training environment.

-Training fellowships will be available to doctors, nurses, clinical psychologists and allied healthcare practitioners across a diverse range of topics relevant to mental health science.
+Training fellowships will be available to a wide range of health professionals including doctors, nurses, midwives, psychologists and professionals allied to healthcare across a diverse range of topics relevant to mental health science.

-To enable mental health science to flourish, this new PhD programme will encourage clinicians both from within and outside disciplines traditionally involved in mental health to apply.
+To enable mental health science to flourish, our PhD programme will encourage health professionals both from within and outside disciplines traditionally involved in mental health research to apply.
 Supervisory teams will combine clinical and non-clinical academics to ensure PhD fellows gain expertise in technical and scientific skills necessary for mental health science.

 Three programmes of research will be available, representing emerging opportunities in mental health science:

-• The availability of diverse types of data, AI tools to interrogate them, and digital platforms for therapies opens new avenues for mental health research.
-The programme will develop PhD fellows to understand the challenges of innovation in digital mental health, including epidemiology and statistics, computer science, informatics and digital therapies.
+• The availability of diverse types of data, AI tools to interrogate them, and digital platforms for therapies is transforming mental health research.
+The programme will develop PhD fellows to navigate the challenges of innovation in digital mental health, including epidemiology and statistics, computer science, informatics and digital therapies.
 We emphasise excellent patient and public involvement and user experience for therapies.

-• The increasing prevalence of mental disorders, particularly in young women, and the COVID pandemic has highlighted the unequal impacts of adversity on population mental health.
-The uneven distribution of some mental disorders and differing experiences of coercion by ethnic groups, means that health practitioners need to be able to form a nuanced understanding of how discrimination and other forms of adversity may impact both incidence of disorders and delivery of care.
+• The increasing prevalence of mental health difficulties, particularly in young women, and the COVID pandemic have highlighted the unequal impacts of adversity on population mental health.
+The uneven distribution of some mental health difficulties and varying experiences of coercion across ethnic groups, mean that health practitioners need to be able to form a nuanced understanding of how discrimination and other forms of adversity may impact both incidence of mental health difficulties and access to and delivery of care.
 This PhD programme will develop clinical researchers able to better investigate these issues and inform policy and practice.

 PhD Fellows will be trained in key topics to equip them to negotiate their future careers with an emphasis on generating impactful research.
 The training will enhance a culture which values diversity and inclusion, open and reproducible science and the critical importance of patient and public voices in research.